chaos-polymtl/lethe/doc/source/parameters/cfd/physical_properties.rst

 .. math::
   M(\phi) = D(1-\phi^2)^2

 with :math:`D` the value set for ``cahn hilliard mobility constant``.
-A quartic mobility is required to recover a correct velocity according to Bretin et al. `[2] <https://doi.org/10.48550/arXiv.2105.09627>`_ .
-Hence, it should used preferably when solving the coupled Cahn-Hilliard and Navier-Stokes equations.
+A quartic mobility is required to recover a correct velocity according to Bretin *et al.* `[2] <https://doi.org/10.48550/arXiv.2105.09627>`_ .
+Therefore, it is preferable to use it when solving the coupled Cahn-Hilliard and Navier-Stokes equations.

 References
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~